 South Australia – Court forms for renouncing probate

-In South Australia the form to renounce probate, executorship or letters of administration (in the case of no will) can be downloaded in Word format from the list of Probate Forms provided by the Probate Registry here.
+In South Australia renunciation forms such as to renounce probate, executorship or letters of administration (in the case of no will) can be downloaded from the list of Probate Forms provided by the Probate Registry here.
 The Probate Registry has produced four different forms for renunciation to cater for different situations as follows:

 - Form 47 – Renunciation of probate